-67. In this instance, the Applicants require additional time to conclude the SISP.
-It is in the parties' best interests to ensure the stay of proceedings continues beyond February 6, 2024, until such time as the Applicants can, with the assistance of the Transaction Agent, select a successful bidder under the SISP, return to Court seeking approval of the successful bid under the SISP, and then close that transaction, so as to maintain stability and to reduce the risk of creditors taking advantage of self-help remedies.
+13. In this instance, the Applicants, including Spicelo, require additional time to conclude the SISP.
+It is in the parties' best interest to ensure the stay of proceedings continues beyond March 26, 2024, until such time as the Applicants can, with the assistance of the Monitor and Transaction Agent, return to court seeking approval of the Successful Bid under the SISP and then close that transaction, so as to maintain stability and to reduce the risk of creditors taking advantage of self-help remedies.

-68. The Applicants expect to return to Court as soon as possible in the coming weeks to seek approval of a transaction pursuant to the SISP, and therefore seek a stay of proceedings against the Applicants and its property until March 29, 2024 pursuant to the ARIO, in order to provide stability and maintain the status quo in respect of the Applicants until the Applicants can finalize a transaction, complete definitive documents, and seek Court approval for a transaction.
+14. As discussed above, the Applicants hope to return to court on April 2, 2024 to seek approval of a transaction pursuant to the SISP, and therefore seek a stay of proceedings against Spicelo and its property until April 17, 2024, to provide stability and maintain the status quo in respect of the Applicants collectively until the necessary agreements for the Successful Bid have been executed, the transaction approved by this Court, and the transaction closed.
+Spicelo has acted, and is acting, in good faith and with due diligence, with absence of an intent to defraud.